Help us improve your experience.

 SRX5000 line devices do not have built-in ports, so the control link for these gateways must be the control ports on their SPCs with a slot numbering offset of 3 for SRX5400, offset of 6 for SRX5600 devices and 12 for SRX5800 devices.

 Figure 13 shows pair of SRX5800 devices having single SPC card each connected with a control link.
 The fabric link is connected using the IOC card.
-For dual control links, two SPC3 cards are required for connection.
+Dual control links are set up using one SPC card on each node.
+It is recommended to separate the primary and secondary control ports on two different SPC cards on each node for redundancy.

 Figure 13: Connecting SRX5800 Devices in a Chassis Cluster Connecting SRX5800 Devices in a Chassis Cluster